tylerhutcherson/DMV_Capstone/README.md

 - plots.R
   Created different plots to help us understand the problems.
+  There are two types of plots:
   > plot of number of car crashes by month for each year from 2010 to 2015 (different plots for fatal, injury and property damage crashes)
   > plot of car crash by location for each year from 2010 to 2015 (different plots for fatal, injury and property damage crashes)